 In an application for relief from removal, the noncitizen has the burden to prove that he is eligible for relief.
 INA § 240(c)(4)(A), 8 U.S.C. § 1229a(c)(4)(A).
 For a lawful permanent resident (LPR) applicant for the relief of cancellation of removal, this means that he must show that he "has not been convicted of any aggravated felony," among other requirements.
 INA § 240A(a), 8 U.S.C. § 1229b(a).
-Government attorneys around the country are currently relying on Matter of Almanza-Arenas, 24 I&N Dec.
-771 (BIA 2009), and recent adverse circuit precedent, Salem v.
+Government attorneys around the country are currently relying on Matter of Almanza-Arenas, 24 I. & N. Dec.
+771 (B.I.A.
+2009), and recent adverse circuit precedent, Salem v.
 Holder, 647 F.3d 111 (4th Cir.
 2011) and Garcia v.
 Holder, 584 F.3d 1288 (10th Cir.
 2009), to argue that an LPR fails to meet his burden when the record of conviction is inconclusive (i.e., when it does not conclusively show that the LPR either was convicted of an aggravated felony or was not).
 This issue is now increasingly being litigated in the federal courts of appeals, see, e.g., Young v.
 Holder, 653 F.3d 897 (9th Cir.
-2011) (granting rehearing en banc), and there is a possibility that the Supreme Court will take up the issue in the near future.
+2011) (granting rehearing en banc), and there is a possibility that the Supreme Court will take up the issue as part of its consideration of Moncrieffe v.
+Holder, 662 F.3d 387 (5th Cir.
+2011), petition for cert. granted, 80 U.S.L.W.
+3367, 3559, 3562 (U.S. Apr.
+2, 2012) (No. 11-702).

 This advisory provides suggestions for responding to the government's arguments regarding the proper allocation and interpretation of burdens of proof at cancellation in order to persuade adjudicators that an LPR meets his burden when he shows that the evidence does not establish that his conviction falls within the relevant criminal ground bar.
-Even within the federal circuits that have endorsed the BIA's contrary Almanza-Arenas position, practitioners should make the arguments laid out in the accompanying model brief in order to preserve the issue for their clients in the hope of a change in the case law such as could occur if the issue reaches the Supreme Court.
 Throughout the model brief are circuit-specific notes for how to adapt the arguments for cases in different circuits, depending on whether the circuit has addressed the issues.
 Although this advisory focuses on the aggravated felony bar to cancellation of removal for lawful permanent residents, portions of the advisory may also be helpful in analyzing other criminal bars faced by noncitizens applying for other forms of relief from removal.